Milan-Koelen/community-playlist/README.md

 ### Prerequisites

-This is an example of how to in stall the prerequisites before using the software and how to install them.
+How to install the prerequisites before using the software.

 - npm